ipozdeev/it-skills-for-research/data-management.md

 You would be surprised, but `.csv` (or `.xml` or `.json` or any text file for that matter) might be not the best format to choose for storing your data.
 Sure, it is human-readable, Excel-readable and shareable, but also bulky, slow to input/output and subject to comma vs. dot and similar problems.
 Some alternatives are:

 ### serialization of dataframes
-Serialization is the action of transfoming an object to a string of bytes from which it is possible to uniquely recover the object.
+Serialization is the action of transforming an object to a string of bytes from which it is possible to uniquely recover the object.
 It is a quick solution to preserve the data as it appears in your code, fast and relatively memory efficient, but not shareable across languages.
 - Python: [pickle](https://docs.python.org/3/library/pickle.html)
 - R: [serialize](https://stat.ethz.ch/R-manual/R-devel/library/base/html/serialize.html)